AshtonJ7/employee--tracker/README.md

-# employee--tracker
+# employee-tracker

-Command-line application from scratch to manage a company's employee database
+This is a command-line application that allows a company to manage an employee database.

 # User Story